nvoliver/TensorRT/samples/opensource/sampleMobileNetINT8API/README.md

 	--data=/path/to/data/dir.
 Specify data directory to search for above files in case absolute paths to files are not provided.
 Defaults to data/samples/int8_api/ or data/int8_api/.
 	--useDLACore=N. Specify a DLA engine for layers that support DLA.
 Value can range from 0 to n-1, where n is the number of DLA engines on the platform.
+For example, if there are n=2 DLA engines available, set N=0 for selecting the first engine or N=1 for the second engine.
+Defaults to -1 (no DLA usage, only GPU).
 	--topBottomK=K. Specify how many Top-K results shall be output.
 Both the Top-K and the Bottom-K predictions will be printed with their output activation values.
 Defaults to 5 (for Top-5 and Bottom-5 results).
 	--fp32.
 Run inference at FP32 precision on GPU.
 Cannot be combined with --useDLACore=N (N>=0).